dianamw/GreenVulcano-Beta/pages/New_deploy.md

 ### Release

-* It is possible at any time to cancel the deployment clicking the “Cancel”  button.
+* It is possible at any time to cancel the deploy clicking the “Cancel”  button.

 #### Step 1: